bobbytonylowe/Scraping_Projects/Project 1/README.md

 # Scrapy_projects
+- Scrapy is a fast high-level web crawling and web scraping framework (in python), used to crawl websites and extract structured data from their pages.
+- It can be used for a wide range of purposes, from data mining to monitoring and automated testing. (see https://docs.scrapy.org/en/latest/)

 Using python's library scrapy to scrape webpages
 #### __Its uses:__
 - Scrapy can be used to find specific words on web pages and return the webpage url